OWASP Top 10 Mobile Risks and Threats

 Business Risks: Attackers can violate privacy for individual users.
 In major attacks, they can perform fraud transactions with identity theft that can later cause business reputation damage.

-“There are times when mobile device store some application data at a place that is easily accessible by a user or other malicious app on the phone,” Ralph explained.
+“There are times when mobile devices store some application data at a place that is easily accessible by a user or other malicious app on the phone,” Ralph explained.

 “Isn’t it exactly what you said about Insecure Data Storage?”
 Frank asked looking at his app development team members, who nodded in agreement.